gpdowney/lightweightLSAT/docs/reason/reason.md

 **Defer** | Weird, aka you aren't sure | Nothing.
 **Select** | The least bad one left, or you love it | The button on the left side, which should turn green.

-There are also two non-useful things you can do:

-1. *Waffling* back and forth between answers without deciding; and
-2. Endlessly *staring* at the answers.

-Waffling and staring are the two greatest wastes of time on the LSAT.
-Avoid them by decisively choosing to eliminate, defer, or select each answer after you read it once (or twice).

-[Learn more about how to eliminate, defer, or select answers.][answers]
+!!! danger "Waffling :waffle:"

+    Deferring is not "waffling."
+    Waffling is a waste of time.
+    When you waffle, you avoid deciding.
+    When you defer, you decisively choose to make a decision later.

-## Step 5: Move On or Revise
+## [Step 5: Move on or revise][revise]

 Ideally, you don't need this 5th step.
+But let's be realistic.

-But you can't always make 4 eliminations or 1 selection.
+You won't always be able to make 4 confident eliminations.
 Sometimes you'll make 5 eliminations.
-And sometimes you'll only make 3, or even fewer, eliminations.
+And sometimes you'll only be able to eliminate 2 or 3 answers.

-When you reach this point, the first steps are...

-- **Flag** the question for later review, and
-- [Reset].

-Then, you can make a decision about what to do next:
+You need a plan for these moments.

+To start, click the little *flag* button in the top right.
+You just proved that this is a hard question that you could review later.

+Then [reset].
+Take a quick breath to get your head back in the game.

+From there, you have options.
+You can either:

-1. **Move on** to the next question; or
+1. **Move on** to the next question.
-1. **Revise** your analysis of the argument or the answers.
+1. **Revise** your understanding of the argument.

 Moving on may feel lame, but it's one of the best ways to save time in the Reasoning section.
-And with those time savings you can potentially come back later, with fresh perspective.
+And with those time savings you can potentially come back later when you have a fresh perspective.

-If you do choose to *revise* then you must truly change your approach.
-Whatever you did the first time didn't work.
-If you're going to stick with this question, do something different.
+If you do choose to *revise*, then you need to look back at the argument with fresh eyes.

-{% capture summary %}
+Something about the way you understood the argument the first time was wrong.

-Note: Generally it's better to revisit the argument, rather than the answers.
+!!! note "You're more likely to be confused about the argument than the answers"

-{% endcapture %}
-{% capture details %}
-There's always the chance that you misread an answer, but usually struggling on a question means you haven't properly understood the argument OR you made the wrong level of prediction.
+    There's always the chance that you misread an answer.
-{% endcapture %}
-{% include details.html %}

-[Learn more about moving on and revising.][revise]
+    Usually, however, struggling on a question means you missed something in argument.
+    When you have a strong understanding and the correct level of prediction, the answers will typically feel easier.

 [1]: ../assets/images/LRanatomy.png
 [2]: https://forms.gle/guG7HsDZXvEaydJ36
+[job]: job.md
+[understand]: understand.md
-[break]: reason/break.html
+[break]: break.md
-[boil]: reason/boil.html
+[boil]: boil.md
-[answers]: reason/answers.html
+[answers]: answers.md
-[Reset]: ../time/slow.md#reset
+[reset]: ../time/slow.md#reset
-[revise]: reason/flag.html
+[revise]: flag.md
-[family]: reason/job.html#family
-[predict]: reason/predict.html
+[predict]: predict.md
-[validity]: reason/flaws.html
+[valid]: flaws.md
+[conditional logic]: conditionals.md
+[flash-card]: ../how-to-study/flashcards.md